 Here's a word to employ more frequently at the beginning of any question:

 Vendors differentiate less on what they do than how they do it.
 Care about REST-based APIs?
 Join the club; nearly everybody does, and almost every vendor will check that box when you ask.
-So instead inquire something like, "How does your system expose and track REST-based APIs?"
+So instead inquire something like, "How does your system expose and deliver REST-based APIs?"
 You'll get a much more useful answer.